For Our Children

 -

-Children’s Church.
-During the 10am service during the school year, children ages 4-12 are invited to join our Children’s Church program.
-Children’s Church meets during the first 20 minutes of the 10am service, and children return to their families for Communion.
-Our Children’s Church program incorporates lessons from Godly Play curriculum as well as our “Faith in Action” series that has students engage with service and outreach ministries of St. Andrew’s.
+Church School.
+During the 10am service during the school year, children ages 4-12 are invited to join our Church School program.
+Church School meets during the first 20 minutes of the 10am service, and children return to their families for Communion.
+Our program incorporates lessons from the Godly Play curriculum, as well as our “Faith in Action” series that has students engage with service and outreach ministries of St. Andrew’s.

 -

-Open play spaces.
-For children who do not attend Children’s Church, we have a play space available on the side of the sanctuary.
+Open Play Spaces.
+For children who do not attend Church School, we have a play space available on the side of the sanctuary.
 Additionally, caregivers are welcome to take their smaller children upstairs to our nursery and entertain them with the toys available there.
 Over the summer, we have pew bags for kids to follow along at their own level with activities connected to the themes for the day.

 -